 Now, there may be even greater challenges ahead in receiving this assistance, as President Jair Bolsonaro vetoed the inclusion of the category of recyclable material pickers as beneficiaries of emergency assistance.
 The veto still needs to be approved or overturned by Congress.

 On the other hand, the state government of Rio de Janeiro approved a provision for emergency basic income for entrepreneurs registered with CADSOL, the national registry for solidarity economy enterprises, which includes some of the pickers of recyclable materials who are members of cooperatives.
 The manner in which this assistance will be distributed has yet to be determined.

 Meanwhile, various solidarity movements have organized to support pickers during the pandemic.
-Ana Santos, coordinator of CEM (Serra da Misericórdia Integration Center), pointed out that “if it weren’t for the community organizations, many would have died of hunger.”
+Ana Santos, coordinator of Center for Multicultural Education (CEM) in the Serra da Misericórdia, in Rio’s North Zone, pointed out that “if it weren’t for the community organizations, many would have died of hunger.”
 Santos, Rodrigues, Freitas, Batista, and many others have united through the Solid Waste Working Group of the Sustainable Favela Network in Rio de Janeiro to conduct a unified campaign in support of numerous movements to support waste pickers across the city.
 The campaign also encourages greater societal awareness about the production and disposal of waste at a time when so many are at home in direct contact with their own trash.
 Find out more about the #ApoieUmCatador (#SupportAWastePicker) campaign and participate in the #MostreSeuLixo (#ShowYourGarbage) challenge on the Facebook or Instagram accounts for the Sustainable Favela Network.
 See below for details on how to support this and other solidarity movements.

 Initiatives and Campaigns Supporting Waste Pickers